We’re going to share with you our small laundry room ideas that are fun and easy to do!

 This is to avoid any potential problems or issues that may arise after completion.
 Fixing a mistake before it has the chance to become one is obviously much easier than after.

-Once you are satisfied with your plan, we need to start building a rough frame.
+When you are satisfied with your plan, we need to start building a rough frame.
 The first piece will be the 2 x 10 ledger.
 Measure in between the walls and cut a piece of 2 x 10 to fit.
-Exact is nice, but being 1/8" short (in this application) may save some headaches.
+Exact is nice, but being 1/8″ short (in this application) may save some headaches.

 The fun is just beginning…

 I wanted to be able to screw the joists to the ledger board and then screw the ledger to the wall, so I made sure at this point that the joist layouts were not where the wall studs were, and also marked the locations of the wall studs and pre-drilled the screw holes.

 This way I could screw into the wall studs without wrestling with the drill in a spot that wasn’t adequate, or have to put the screws in on an angle to hit the studs.

 With the joist locations marked we were almost ready to cut some joists.
 But first I made a matching ledger for the front and transferred my marks for the joists to the inside of that board.